What do people who have worked in the arts for most of their career do when they retire? For me, the answer lies in the word “passion.”

-In January 2021, I completed my two terms on the Board of North American Performing Arts Managers and Agents (NAPAMA) and was highly active during my career with PA Presenters, twice serving as its president and receiving their first Presenter of the Year Award.
-Currently serving as vice president of the Pennsylvania Rural Arts Alliance and have served on the boards of the Indiana Arts Council, Indiana Country Tourist Bureau, and Indiana County Humane Society.
+In January 2021, I completed my two terms on the Board of North American Performing Arts Managers and Agents (NAPAMA) and have been highly active during my career with PA Presenters, twice serving as its president and receiving their first Presenter of the Year Award.
+Currently serving as vice president of the Pennsylvania Rural Arts Alliance, previous boards include the Indiana Arts Council, Indiana Country Tourist Bureau, and Indiana County Humane Society.

-In addition to my service on the NAPAMA Board, including four years as its secretary, I was the board retreat manager in 2019 and am the Director for the 2020 NAPAMA Agents and Managers Retreat, which was postponed due to COVID-19.
-I continue as Retreat Director organizing a virtual retreat for May 2021 in New Orleans.
+In addition to my six years of service on the NAPAMA Board, including four years as its secretary, I was the board retreat manager in 2019 and was the director for the 2020 NAPAMA Agents and Managers Retreat, which was postponed due to COVID-19.
+I continue as Retreat Director organizing a virtual retreat for May 2021.
 I also served as the lead instructor for the Presenting 101 pre-conference sessions for the 2018 and 2019 Performing Arts Exchange and have led several webinars for NAPAMA since the pandemic hit.

 Related to APAP, I conceived and founded the Consortium Leaders Network holding our first meeting at APAP in 2015 with the assistance of Lenore Naxon.
-On the more social side and in tandem with several other colleagues, I created the gAyPAP Facebook page, leading the organizing of social events for LGBTQI colleagues and friends held during major presenting conferences.
+On the more social side and in tandem with several other colleagues, I created the gAyPAP Facebook group, leading the organizing of social events for LGBTQIA colleagues and friends held during major professional conferences.

-I received my B.A. in music and theater from Lycoming College and M.F.A. in arts administration from Penn State University.
-Previous positions include faculty and director of public relations for theater at Minnesota State University—Mankato, faculty and business manager for the theater at the University of Northern Iowa, managing director of the Mankato Ballet, and general manager for the Mule Barn Theater in Missouri.
+I received my B.A. degrees in music and theater from Lycoming College and M.F.A. in arts administration from Penn State University.
+Previous positions include faculty and director of public relations for theater at Minnesota State University—Mankato (formerly Mankato State University), faculty and business manager for the theater at the University of Northern Iowa, managing director of the Mankato Ballet, and general manager for the Mule Barn Theater in Missouri.